 git log --after="yesterday" git log --after="2022-02-15"

-This command displays commit from a specific time frame.
-We van use both –after or –before.
+This command displays a commit from a specific time frame.
+We can use both –after or –before.

 Congratulations!!
-We have learnt about git log which is very useful for tracking the changes.
+We have learned about the git log, which is very useful for tracking the changes.
 Happy Learning!!